 ID Watchdog Review

-- Highly secure two-factor authentication
+- Secure two-factor authentication

-- Excellent credit monitoring features
+- Outstanding credit monitoring features

-- Impressive identity theft restoration assistance
+- Complete identity theft restoration

 There are a lot of perks to living in our connected world, but there are also a lot of dangers.
 Never before has so much of our personal and financial information been stored in so many different places.
 The very connectivity that makes life so convenient in so many ways can also make our most important and most private information accessible to criminal hackers.
 As hard as financial companies and others work to keep our information private, there’s no sure way to avoid identity theft.